Blaine Robison, M.A.

 11 The Pharisees came out and began to argue with Him, seeking from Him a sign from heaven, to test Him.

-The term "sign" in Scripture has a variety of important uses in the Tanakh.
-The first usage is in Genesis 1:14 in which the stars would serve as signs that speak for God or even as portents of events on earth (cf. Ps 19:1f; Jer 10:2).
+The first usage of "sign" is in Genesis 1:14 in which the stars would serve as signs that speak for God or even as portents of events on earth (cf. Ps 19:1f; Jer 10:2).
 "Sign" also referred to a visible manifestation of God’s grace and favor, as the rainbow, circumcision and the Sabbath are covenantal signs (Gen 9:12f, 17; 17:11; Ex 31:13, 17; Ezek 20:12).
-Most of the usages of "sign" in the Tanakh are related to miraculous wonders that only the Creator could perform, such as the plagues on Egypt (Ex 7:3) and the shadow’s advance on the palace steps (2Kgs 20:9).
+Most of the usages of "sign" in the Tanakh are related to miraculous wonders that only the Creator could perform, especially the many miracles for Israel's benefit (Ex 4:17; 7:3; Deut 4:34; 7:19; 11:3; 26:8).
 Sometimes a sign was a token that would serve as a warning or reminder, such as Aaron’s rod (Num 17:25) and the stones in the Jordan (Josh 4:6).
-These meanings frequently overlap and the use of the word "sign" may point backward to a historical event or even forward to the fulfillment of a promise (See TWOT 1:39f).

-from heaven: Grk. ouranos.
-See the note on 6:41.
-Given the three meanings of "heaven" in Scripture, the Pharisees probably mean the heaven of God's throne. to test Him: Yeshua had already performed five signs as identified in the Besorah of John (i.e., creation-type miracles): (1) changing water to wine (John 2:1-12); (2) healing of the official’s son (John 4:43-54); (3) healing a man who had been paralyzed for 38 years (John 5:1-15); (4) feeding the multitude (John 6:1-15; Mark 6:30-44; as well as in this chapter) and walking on the water (John 6:16-24; Mark 6:48).
+Him: Yeshua had already performed five signs as identified in the Gospel of John (i.e., creation-type miracles): (1) changing water to wine (John 2:1-12); (2) healing of the official’s son (John 4:43-54); (3) healing a man who had been paralyzed for 38 years (John 5:1-15); (4) feeding the multitude (John 6:1-15; Mark 6:30-44; as well as in this chapter) and walking on the water (John 6:16-24; Mark 6:48).
 These Pharisees apparently witnessed none of these events, although they likely heard of them.
 However, the request is a setup because they do not specify a sign.
 By leaving the decision to Yeshua they can then claim that his choice was inadequate.

 12 Sighing deeply in His spirit, He said, "Why does this generation seek for a sign?
 Truly I say to you, no sign will be given to this generation."